Illegal discrimination is when:

 - National Origin

-St. Louis City Ordinance No. 67119 also prohibits discrimination on the basis of:
+St. Louis City Ordinance No. 67119, as amended, also prohibits discrimination on the basis of:

 Title VII of the Civil Rights Act of 1964, as amended prohibits discrimination in hiring, promotion, discharge, pay, fringe benefits, job training, referral, and other aspects of employment on the basis of: